luau-lang/luau/rfcs/len-metamethod-rawlen.md

 statistically significant difference on existing benchmark suite.
 This does complicate the `#` computation a little more which may affect JIT as well, but even if the table doesn't have a metatable the process of computing `#` involves a series of condition checks and as such will likely require slow paths anyway.

+This is technically changing semantics of `#` when called on tables with an existing `__len` metamethod, and as such has a potential to change behavior of an existing valid program.
+That said, it's unlikely that any table would have a metatable with `__len` metamethod as outside of userdata these do not do anything.

 ## Alternatives

 Do not implement `__len`.